When Your Air Conditioner Blows Hot Air

 #2: MAKE SURE YOUR VENTS ARE OPEN

 This is as simple as it sounds.
 Go room to room and see if your vents are open.
 And if they are not, open them.
 For effective heating and cooling throughout your home, most of the vents need to be open.
 We know many people believe shutting vents helps with temperature control or saving energy.
 This is a common misconception.
 Your HVAC system was designed to work best when the vents are open.
 This helps ensure proper air flow throughout your home.
 Do you feel any air coming out of your vents?
 If not, the fan motor may not be functioning.
-Contact us at Dalco Heating & Air Conditioning and we’ll send out one of our HVAC technicians to get that fixed as quickly as possible.
+Contact us at Dalco Heating & Air Conditioning and we’ll send out one of our air conditioner technicians to get that fixed as quickly as possible.

 #3: CHECK YOUR INDOOR HVAC UNIT & AIR FILTER